Asset Management Weekly Market Commentary

 What we're watching

-• The National Federation of Independent Business (NFIB) Small Business Optimism survey for February is released Tuesday with a reading of 101.0 expected, which would be a modest drop from the 102.8 reading in January.
+• The National Federation of Independent Businesses (NFIB) Small Business Optimism index for March is released Tuesday after a 100.7 reading in February.

-• The February Consumer Price Index (CPI) is released Wednesday.
-Headline CPI is expected to rise 0.3% month over month and 2.9% year over year, this compares to 0.5% and 3.0% readings the prior month.
-Core CPI, which is more closely watched by policymakers, is expected to rise 0.3% month over month and 3.2% year over year versus 0.4% and 3.3% readings in January.
+• U.S. Consumer Price Index (CPI) for March is released Thursday with headline inflation expected to rise 0.1% month over month and 2.6% year over year, which compares to 0.2% and 2.8% readings in February.
+Core CPI, which is more closely monitored by policymakers, is expected to rise 0.3% month over month and 3.0% year over year, versus 0.2% and 3.1% readings the prior month.